danielperna84/hahomematic/docs/unignore.md

 You must accept the following before using the _unignore mechanism_:

 - Use at your own risk!
-- Only one parameter per line
-- Parameters are case sensitive
-- Changes require a restart
 - Customization to entities must be done with HA customisations
 - Excessive writing of parameters from `MASTER` paramset can cause damage of the device

+### Using the UI

+The _unignore mechanism_ can be configured with the UI of the custom component starting with version 1.65.0.

+- goto to the integrations page
+- press configure
+- go to the second page (interface)
+- enable _advanced configuration_ and go to the next page
+- the integration will automatically be reloaded after finishing the options flow.

+Various patterns mentioned below can be found and selected in the drop down list.

+### Using the unignore file:

+This should no longer be used, and will be removed in later (1.65.0) releases:
 To use the _unignore mechanism_ create a file named `unignore`(no prefix!) in the `{ha config dir}/homematicip_local` and put the parameters in there.
 When adding parameters from `MASTER` paramset the [cache must be cleared](https://github.com/danielperna84/custom_homematic?tab=readme-ov-file#homematicip_localclear_cache) before restart.

+Be aware of:

+- Only one parameter per line
+- Parameters are case sensitive
+- Changes require a restart

 ## Examples: